noiseprotocol/nls_spec/nls.md

 The NoiseLingoNegotiationData messages are transmitted inside the NoiseSocket `negotiation_data` fields.
 If the responder accepts the initiator's `initial_protocol`, the response `negotiation_data` is zero-length (according to NoiseSocket).

 If the responder requests the initiator to retry a different protocol, then the responder does not send a Noise message alongside the retry request.
-The initiator's next message will restart with the NoiseLingo Request1 message, offering the protocol the responder requested to retry.
-The responder's options at this point are either to accept tihs protocol, or reject it (the responder can't perform a switch or second retry after the first retry).
+The initiator's next message will restart with the NoiseLingo Request1 message, offering the `initial_protocol` the responder requested to retry, and not offering any retry or switch options.
+The responder's options at this point are either to accept this protocol, or reject it (the responder can't perform a switch or second retry after the first retry).

 If the responder switches to a different protocol, the NoiseLingo messages will not reset, unless the profile indicates otherwise.